MaliaRK/MaliaRK/README.md

-## Hi there 👋
+## Hi there 👋 I’m Malia Raees

-I’m Malia Raees, a **Python Developer in Progress** passionate about learning and creating.
+A **Python Developer in Progress** passionate about learning and creating.
 Currently, I’m exploring **backend development** and improving my skills step by step through real-world projects.

 - 🌱 Learning: Python fundamentals, OOP, APIs, Next.js, and **Agentic AI with OpenAI SDK**